ZJU-ACES-ISE/chatunitest-maven-plugin/README.md

 [English](./README.md) | [中文](./Readme_zh.md)

 ## Updates:
-💥 We have recently added a multithreading feature to generate test cases more quickly!
+💥 We have recently added a multithreading feature to generate tests more quickly!

 ## Steps to run